JaswanthKrishnaE/Automated-Crack-Detection-System/README.md

 The project is organized with the following folder structure:

-- **icps project presentation.pptx**: Presentation slides for the ICPS project.
+- **Automated Crack Detection System.pptx**: Presentation slides for the ICPS project.

 - **main.py**: The main Python script that executes the crack detection system.